githubtraining/react-course/responses/00-setup.md

 First, clone this repo.

-In your terminal, in a folder where you would like to keep this project, do the following:
+In your terminal, in a folder where you would like to keep this project, clone the repo, and do the following:

 ```
-git clone {{ repoURL }}
 cd intro-react
 git checkout changes
 ```